Effective Date: January 10, 2019

 How Long We Retain Your Data

-If your application is unsuccessful, we may keep your personal data on file in case there are future employment opportunities for which you may be suited.
+If your application is unsuccessful, we may keep your personal data on file for 12 months in the UK and Iceland and for 15 months in Ireland from the date that you are notified of your unsuccessful application in case there are future employment opportunities for which you may be suited.
 We will use your personal data for this purpose in light of our legitimate interests in staffing vacancies.
-If you do not wish for us to keep your data, please contact us (see below for our contact information) to have your personal data deleted.
+If you do not wish for us to keep your data, please contact us (see below for our contact information).

 Your Rights